 - Floss early: it can take a while to get the hang of it, but encouraging your child join in your flossing routine will pave the way for good habits later on

-- Stick to fluoride-based toothpaste for children over 24 months
+- Stick to fluoride-based toothpaste

-- Non-alcoholic mouthwash is safe for adolescents and will help guard against gum disease
+- Non-alcoholic mouthwash is safe for adolescents and will help guard against gum disease.

-How to check if your child has tooth decay
+How to detect children’s tooth decay

 Tooth decay happens gradually and subtly and can be tricky for busy parents to pick up on.